Mooqita/worklearn/README.md

 # Worklearn
-The Worklearn platform that powers Mooqita's website and our app.
+The Worklearn platform that powers our app.